peerobinz/test-botnoi/README.md

 |As a user, I want to see the details of each Pokémon, so that I can see the abilities of a Pokémon.|- I can see HP level of a Pokémon.<br>- I can see Strength level of a Pokémon.<br>- I can see Weakness level of a Pokémon.<br>- I can see Happiness level of a Pokémon.|

 ## Limitation
-- Good news!!
-Support only on iPad (1024x768) screen size :)) no RESPONSIVE!!
+- Support only on iPad (1024x768) screen size, no RESPONSIVE!!

-## Also, we already prepared some stuff for you!!! :D
+## Also, we already prepared some stuff for you

-### 1. Base project (includes iPad layout screen, so cool!!)
+### 1. Base project (includes iPad layout screen)

 ### 2. Service API
   - You can run service api by `yarn run api`